Use the configuration wizard of the Alert management system to define a new NAM alert.

 To create an alert, first select the alert type, specify the alert name, and describe the function and purpose of the alert.

 On the Alerts tab, User-defined tab, click the Add alert button.

 The alert definition wizard opens to the Alert basic settings page.

 Each alert type has a predefined set of dimensions and metrics that make it easier for you to configure the alert triggering conditions.

 - Real user performance (probe)

 These alerts monitor traffic between a client and a server.
-They are based on traffic monitored by AMD, including the elements that are configured on the CAS: applications, transactions, reporting groups, tiers, regions, areas and sites.
+They are based on traffic monitored by NAM Probe, including the elements that are configured on the NAM Server: applications, transactions, tiers, regions, areas and sites.

 - Synthetic Monitoring alert This alert monitors synthetic traffic available through NAM - Synthetic Monitoring integration.